-energy.
-Other boats use ene rgy from petrol or steam.
-I $^{ullet}$ Ic any boats use the

-energy of the wind.

-The state of the s Let's write Tick the correct answers to these questions.
+move.
+Boats also use difference energy.
+Other boats use energy of the wind.
+Let's write Tick the correct make them human

 What kind of energy does a rowing boat use?
-000

 diesel

 human

 wind

 What kind of energy does a motorboat use?

 wind

 steam

 petrol

 What kind of energy do you think a sailing boat uses?

 steam

-wind H
+wind

-human 1
+human

 Teacher: Sign: Date: